Eldov/the-cocktail-app/docker/README.md

 # the-cocktail-app: docker version
-This version requires Docker installed in your machine.
+This version requires Docker to be installed on your machine.
 If you do not have or do not wish to have Docker, check the other version using native Python [here](https://github.com/Eldov/the-cocktail-app/blob/main/README.md).

 In order to run this app, the following steps must be taken: